ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 {{#include ../../../examples/src/generalities.rs:make_room}}
 ```

-This function my be necessary for internal use, but it should not be exposed in the API, or it should be marked with `unsafe` keyword, because its use can lead to *UB*.
+This function may be necessary for internal use, but it should not be exposed in the API, or it should be marked with the `unsafe` keyword, because its use can lead to UB.

-### Trust relation between *safe* and *unsafe*
+### Example 2: Trust relationship between *safe* and *unsafe*

-#### Principle

-In Rust paradigm,
+In the Rust paradigm:

 > `unsafe`-free code cannot go wrong

-which means it cannot result in *UB*.
+which means it cannot result in UB.
-This property is lost when the developers use *unsafe* code, that is why they are responsible of not producing *UB* in any scenario.
+This property is lost when developers use *unsafe* code, so they are responsible for not producing UB in any scenario.
-Consequently, even *safe* function must be handled carefully in *unsafe* context.
+Consequently, even *safe* functions must be handled carefully in *unsafe* contexts.

-#### Example

-Suppose one wants to propose an API to find objects of a given type in the memory.
+Suppose one wants to propose an API to find an object of a given type in memory.
-This API could ask implementing the following trait
+This API could require implementing the following trait:

 ```rust
 {{#include ../../../examples/src/generalities.rs:Locatable}}
 ```

-This trait can be implemented **without** `unsafe`.
+This trait can be implemented **without** using `unsafe`.

-For instance, `bool` type can implement this trait as follows:
+For instance, the `bool` type can implement this trait as follows:

 ```rust,ignore align
 {{#include ../../../examples/src/generalities.rs:Locatable_bool_OK}}